spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ![azure creation of a new cluster overview page](deploy-k8s-cluster/azure/clusters_review.png)

-Take a look of the overall se tup and press *Finish Configuration* to deploy it.
+Take a look of the overall setup and press *Finish Configuration* to deploy it.

 <br />